 Instructions

-- Add the milk, and mix until the mixture comes together.
-If necessary to bring the dough together, knead together with clean hands.
-The dough will be thick but relatively soft.
+- If necessary to bring the dough together, knead together with clean hands.
+It will be thick but relatively soft.

-- When you’re ready to make the flatbreads, heat a cast iron skillet that’s at least 10-inches in diameter, or a heavy-bottom nonstick skillet, over medium-low heat.
+- Heat a cast iron skillet thatโs at least 10-inches in diameter, or a heavy-bottom nonstick skillet, over medium heat.
 Place a flat, wide spatula and a tea towel on the counter next to the skillet.

 - Turn each piece of dough out onto a very lightly floured flat surface, and sprinkle lightly with extra flour.
 Cover the other piece(s) of dough loosely with a cloth to prevent it (them) from drying out.